contao/docs/docs/manual/guides/filter.en.md

 Contao offers numerous possibilities for content creation.
 The respective advantages and disadvantages can be helpful when weighing and selecting.
-As an example here is the implementation of a »frontend filter«:
+As an example here is the implementation of a »front end filter«:

 The animated filtering of arbitrary contents is often used to display e.g. references without having to reload the website.
 The contents to be filtered must first be assigned to appropriate categories.
 Subsequently, the presentation